jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-29.md

-+++
+---
-title=  "Visit to London"
+title: "Visit to London"
-heading=  "1787.
-Aet.
-64 Chapter 29 of the Life of Adam Smith by Rae" description=  "Adam Smith visiting London" date=  2015-09-09 image=  "/covers/lectures.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-28" linkbtext=  "Chapter 28" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-30" linkftext=  "Chapter 30"
-# btext=  "Chapter 29"
+linkTitle: "Chapter 29"
-+++
+description: "Adam Smith Visits London"
+date: 2015-07-30
+author: "Rae"
+image: "/covers/life.jpg"
+---

 In April, he had improved enough to travel to London to consult Hunter.
 But he was wasted to a skeleton.

-William Playfair=
+William Playfair:
 - was brother of his friend the Professor of Mathematics
 - was one of the early editors of the Wealth of Nations
 - met Smith soon after his arrival in London